citizen-cyberscience-centre/kml2hpgloe/README.markdown

-kml2hpgloe is a script that parses a KML file and uploads its images to [HP-Gloe](http://www.hpgloe.com/).
+kml2hpgloe is a script that parses a KML file and recommends image links found in the <Description> tag in [HP-Gloe](http://www.hpgloe.com/).

 # Installation